NajmehSaffar/power-bi-sales-dashboard/README.md

 ### Overview

 The Overview page provides a high-level sales dashboard with total sales, target comparison, sales performance by year, total sales by continent, margin percentage by product category, and slicers for continent and year.

+This page also includes drill-down functionality, allowing users to explore sales performance from a higher-level view into more detailed levels of data.

 ### DAX Demos